nandalopes/dotfiles/docs/index.md

 ### Tmux configuration

-`tmux.conf` provides some sane defaults for tmux on Mac OS like a powerful status bar and vim keybindings.
+`tmux.conf` provides some sane defaults for tmux like a powerful status bar and vim keybindings.
 You can customize the configuration in `~/.tmux.conf.user`.

 ![screenshot tmux](https://i.imgur.com/Rlh30kg.png)